strongloop/strong-supervisor/README.md

 ### Daemonization

-Supervisor can detach the master from the controlling terminal, allowing to run as a daemon.
-This behaviour is optional, see the `--detach` option.

-This can be useful when launching from a shell, but is not recommended for production use.
+`sl-run can be useful when launching from a shell, but is not recommended for production use.
 For production use it is best to run the supervisor from an init script and let the init system handle daemonization.